-A Request for Proposal (RFP) is a formal document that announces the bidding process between B2B software vendors.
-It includes a list of questions SaaS companies have to answer for you to select the one ecommerce platform that will suit your business needs.
+An RFP stands for a Request for Proposal and is a formal document that announces the bidding process between B2B industry players.
+It includes a list of questions tech companies have to answer for you to select the ecommerce platform that will suit your business needs.

-The reason to write an RFP for your ecommerce website is twofold:
+The reason to write an ecommerce RFP is twofold:

-Mind that an RFP is not the same as RFI (a Request for Information) which aims at getting broad information about an agency and its projects and precedes the RFP process.
-An RFP also differs from an ecommerce website specification document which is written after the agency selection process and specifies the e-store functionalities you want to see in the end-product.
+Mind that a B2B ecommerce RFP is not the same as RFI (a Request for Information) which aims at getting broad information about an agency and its projects and precedes the RFP process.
+An RFP also differs from an ecommerce website specification document which is written after the agency selection process and specifies the e-store functionalities you want to see in the end product.

-Your RFP should be specifically tailored to the needs of your project and include specific questions and requirements for a vendor.
-You might still be open to vendor’s suggestions, but your RFP should present a clear idea of your business plan and goals.
+Your RFP should be tailored to the needs of your project and include specific questions and requirements for a vendor.
+You might still be open to the vendor’s suggestions, but your RFP must present a clear idea of your business plan and goals.

 Step #1: Ask Yourself Why You Need Replatforming

 Before you start searching for ecommerce platform vendors, ask yourself why you need replatforming and why now.
 The answers to these questions will guide your project goals and objectives.
 Make a list of your project weaknesses and limitations.
-Think of all the lost sales, downtimes, and poor customer experience.
+Look for the obvious signs of ecommerce replatforming; think of all the lost sales, downtimes, and poor customer experience.